Skip to main content

 Frequently Asked Questions About Filling Out a CMR

-A CMR waybill is issued in at least three original copies.
-The first (red border) stays with the sender, the second (blue border) accompanies the goods and is handed to the consignee on delivery, and the third (green border) is retained by the carrier.
-A fourth copy (black border) is often used as a loading copy or for customs purposes.
+A minimum of three original copies is required under the CMR Convention.
+Copy 1 (red border) is retained by the sender as proof of dispatch.
+Copy 2 (blue border) accompanies the goods and is handed to the consignee at delivery.
+Copy 3 (green border) is retained by the carrier.
+An optional fourth copy (black border) is used as a loading copy, for customs, or as the driver's personal copy.

 Skip the manual form — generate CMR in 60 seconds